• Skip to primary navigation

 • Mix together all the ingredients for the sesame sauce until smooth and well combined.
 Set aside until needed.

-• Toss everything together and enjoy!
+• Mix everything together and enjoy!

 Notes